redhat-cop/jboss_eap/README.md

 Transfer Method
 ------------

-This role supports a few different mechanism for transferring the product zip files to the
+This role supports a few different mechanism for transferring the product zip files to the target host.
+These are documented on [the main playbooks README](https://github.com/rhtconsulting/ansible-middleware-playbooks), as the methods are supported across a variety of roles.

 Dependencies